Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/voting/index.rst

 #.
 Click **Vote now**.
 You can vote and send the link to any other voters.
 When you click **Cast vote** you must click **Sign & submit** in the |bw|.

 #.
 Click **Results** to see the election results.
+Note that your vote may not appear instantaneously after voting, as the vote transaction waits for confirmation.
+Give it a few seconds and the vote should appear.

 In the :ref:`first part<voting-sc>`, you will learn about the voting smart contract.

-In the :ref:`second part<voting-frontend>`, you will download the |bw| and set up a basic web front-end locally.
+In the :ref:`second part<voting-frontend>`, you will download the |bw| and set up a basic web frontend locally.

 .. warning::

-   This tutorial assumes the reader has basic knowledge of what a blockchain and a smart contract is, and some experience with Rust_ and web front-end development.
+   This tutorial assumes the reader has basic knowledge of what a blockchain and a smart contract is, and some experience with Rust_ and web frontend development.
+   Consider reading the simpler :ref:`Counter smart contract tutorial <counter-sc>` first.

 To start the tutorial click :ref:`here<voting-sc>`.